bowo-prasetyo/forkbuild/docs/Architecture.md

 (SelectionState, ToolState, ActiveBrickState, PreviewState, EditorSettings) live in application/editor-state/, each pure data with no Three.js/Vue/DOM.

+CreateWorldLayoutUseCase (application/CreateWorldLayoutUseCase.js)
+constructs the concrete world layout backend and returns the provider, so ui/ never imports world-layout/ or discovery/ directly.
+Same shape as CreatePersistenceUseCase, CreatePublisherUseCase, and CreateIdentityProviderUseCase.
+Swapping to a geographic, procedural, or blockchain-anchored layout later means changing exactly this one file.

+WorldViewSession (application/WorldViewSession.js), updated 0.1.27, owns
+the live read-only runtime graph for World View.
+It now accepts a WorldLayoutProvider and uses it to position the camera when a document is loaded, and to answer spatial queries (getNearbyDocuments, getDocumentPosition) for the navigation UI.
+This keeps the renderer completely ignorant of layout: WorldViewSession translates layout coordinates into CameraState, then hands that state to RenderWorldViewUseCase's abstraction.

+RenderWorldViewUseCase (application/RenderWorldViewUseCase.js), updated
+0.1.27, now exposes getCameraState()/setCameraState() on its returned handle so WorldViewSession can position the camera without touching Renderer directly.
+This is the same abstraction discipline used
+elsewhere: the use case decides what the session can do; the session does not reach past the use case into renderer internals.

+LoadPublicationDocumentUseCase (application/LoadPublicationDocumentUseCase.js)
+loads a Document by its world id for read-only consumption.
+It bypasses DocumentManager entirely because World View does not track dirty/saved state.
+This use case is the concrete architectural boundary between Publication (metadata that navigates) and Document/World (geometry that renders).

 This is also where commands/ (undoable actions) and services/ (export, import, screenshot) live — cross-cutting operations, as distinct from